The Saddleworth Outdoor Festival is an annual weekend celebration of outdoor activities, held from Friday 22nd to Sunday 24th September 2017.

 - All riders must abide by the rules for riding on public roads and bridleways and be courteous to, and show consideration for other users.

-- Post photos and/or video of self/group on SOF face book page at key locations along the route, including start and finish.
+- Post either on starva or some other recordable format.
+Photos of a stop watch and/or video of self at key locations along the route, including start and finish also acepted.

-- Must include a photo of start and finish time on a watch or stop watch at start/finish.
+- Must include a photo of start and finish time on a Strava, watch or stop watch etc at start/finish.

 OrienteeringA fun-filled weekend of orienteering for all the family on a permanent course at Crompton Moor.
 Purchase your maps and challenge yourself to find all of the checkpoints.
 Order your maps at: https://gmoa.org.uk/borough_oldham/crompton-moor/ For further information email: email@example.com

 An exhibition of outdoor photography and art.A selection of local artists will be exhibiting a selection of their work throughout the festival.
 More of their work will also be on display and for sale at the Evening of Adventure Talk Nights.
-Venue: Brownhill Visitor Centre, Wool Road, Dobcross.
+Venue: Above Lime Kiln Cafe, Brownhill Visitor Centre, Wool Road, Dobcross.
+Other photographs will be on display within the cafe and at Saddleworth Outdoors, High Street, Uppermill.
 Jim Barrott is a local photographer who has traveled the world and photographed some of the most beautiful locations on the planet.
 His latest project has been to photograph locations around Oldham for a new walking guidebook, Oldham Discovery Walks. http://www.jimbarrottphotography.co/ Ray Green, who has a passion for capturing the local landscape, took the wonderful photographs which feature in the locally acclaimed walking guidebook, Saddleworth Discovery Walks. http://www.raygreenphotography.co.uk/ Sean Willis is a local fellrunner who spends is relaxation time sketching and painting the environments in which he loves to run.
 Si Taylor, a lifelong outdoors enthusiast and the owner of the award winning outdoor retail and footwear outlet, Mountainfeet, will be showcasing is photographic work for the first time.
 Whilst relatively new to the world of photography, Si, and his faithful dog, Gyp, have a talent for capturing wonderful images. www.mountainfeet.co.uk Craig Hanna indulges his passion for the outdoors through climbing, caving, exploration and photography.
 Craig is renowned for his photographic mastery and is work is highly acclaimed.
-For more details about the Photography & Art Exhibition, contact: email@example.com
+For more details about the Photography & Art Exhibition, contact: firstname.lastname@example.org

 All of the photographs and artwork on display are available for sale by contacting the artists direct.
 In addition to the exhibition at the Brownhill’s Discovery Centre, more of the artists and photographers works can be seen at Saddleworth Outdoors, High Street, Uppermill.